Rasic2/gvasp/docs/source/functions/plot/ep.rst

     gvasp plot wf -j plot.json --save

-then, one may obtain the :file:`figure.svg` which plot the band structure.
+then, one may obtain the :file:`figure.svg` which plot the electrostatic potential.

 Just like this,